What is the Chinook Entrepreneur Challenge?

 We have taken all reasonable precautions to protect intellectual property by having all participants, training staff and volunteers sign Non-Disclosure Agreements.
-Please see the Participant Handbook for complete Non-Disclosure Agreement.
+Please see the Participant Handbook for the complete Non-Disclosure Agreement.

 10) Do I have to take on additional team members?

-No, it is up to the discretion of the Team Captain whether or not you add members to your team.
+No, it is up to the discretion of the Team Leader whether or not you add members to your team.
 However, you should ensure that all applicable skill areas have been filled prior to plan submission to ensure that you are submitting the best possible plan.